HinaKhan94/palpicker/README.md

 - Google Fonts - used to import fonts for the website.
 - Font Awesome - used for icon features on the site.
 - Canva - used to generate the color scheme.
+- Name Fatso - used to generate Website's site.

 * [Back to Contents](#contents)